validate_password plugin serves to test

 VALIDATE_PASSWORD_STRENGTH()SQL function assesses the strength of potential passwords.
 The function takes a password argument and returns an integer from 0 (weak) to 100 (strong).

-For example, the cleartext password in the following statement is
+cleartext password in the following statement.
+Under the default

-mysql> SET PASSWORD = PASSWORD('abc'); ERROR 1819 (HY000): Your password does not satisfy the current policy requirements
+mysql> ALTER USER USER() IDENTIFIED BY 'abc'; ERROR 1819 (HY000): Your password does not satisfy the current policy requirements

 Passwords specified as hashed values are not checked because the original password value is not available for checking:

-represent the parameters that control password policy.
-To
+these are the parameters that control password policy.
+See

 validate_password is not installed, the